ddnexus/pagy/docs/api/calendar.md

 ### label(opts = {})

-This method uses the `:format` variable to generate the current page label with the specific `Time`/`TimeWithZone` period it refers to.
+This method uses the `:format` variable to generate the current page label with the specific `TimeWithZone` period it refers to.
 It accepts an optional `:format` keyword argument for overriding.

 ### label_for(page, opts = {})